Johnny Lloyd plus guests

 The only rule on the whole thing was: no more than three takes.
 I wanted it to be raw and have an element of risk to it.
 I love polished pop, but Im not that.
 For the finishing touches Johnny called in talented mates Frank Turner, Hugo White (The Maccabees) and Adam Prendergast of Harry Styless band.
 Its always great making music with friends and I wanted that unknown element to come from people I respect and trust.

 On rare occasions some events do change, and sometimes get cancelled without our knowledge.
-We do not guarantee or warrant the accuracy or reliability of this information.
+We do not guarantee the accuracy of this information everything is supplied by the event organisers.